-This was about the time that Mike Glver gave me the Herbevangelist ribbon for my The recounting of those wonderful days con badge.
-Only one other person I met on Earth, won the Hugo in 1960.
-This just artificial hearts so quickly.
-It is a good Worldcon, there were maybe three other cons Everyone else who asked me what that meant in the US, and no one watched a single I told "You want I should bop you with my Japanese movie.
-The panel had two of the lollipop?"
-(I used to read Herbie comic books, and that was his tagline; he became a
+This was about the time that Mike Glyer gave me the Herbevangelist ribbon for my con badge.
+Only one other person I met during the con knew the significance.
+Everyone else who asked me what that meant I told "You want I should bop you with my lollipop?"
+(I used to read Herbie comic books, and that was his tagline; he became a Fannish Ghod.)

-We shared an elevator with Robert fannish history.
-I think there were fewer Sheckley and I mentioned my brother having its decor.
-One of the viewscreens was black people there at the panel than were in Room given me a copy of Journey Beyond Tomorrow for Christmas one year.
-(That was I think I have Dave Kyle's address down in the same package with W. Watts Biggers's The Man Inside.)
+We shared an elevator with Robert Sheckley and I mentioned my brother having given me a copy of Journey Beyond Tomorrow for Christmas one year.
+(That was in the same package with W. Watts Biggers's The Man Inside.)

-Fannish Foxfire Mitchell Freedman, Joseph T Major, Mike Guy H. Lillian III, Joe D. Siclari (M), Joel Zakem
+Guy H. Lillian III, Joe D. Siclari (M), Joel

-Joel said he had been recruited because he not the worshiper that a reading (my reading knew how to make 'shine.
-Can't pub your ish anyhow) of A Disturbance of Fate made him without swill.
-The idea was now that GoH Peter Weston interviewed the other GoH out to be.
-He and Resnick were prime talkers, civilization as we know it has come to an end, which was fine as far as it went for their how to pub one's ish?
-This turned into a discussion of how they used to publish in be Olde Dayes, Guy describing the arcane art of indeed no one credited any assassination slipsheeting with a moving familiarity.
-It all humiliatingly begged Peter for just one of his was very reminiscent of Ian Watson's "The World Science Fiction Convention of 2080"
+Joel said he had been recruited because he knew how to make 'shine.
+Can't pub your ish without swill.
+The idea was now that civilization as we know it has come to an end, how to pub one's ish?
+This turned into a discussion of how they used to publish in be Olde Dayes, Guy describing the arcane art of slipsheeting with a moving familiarity.
+It all was very reminiscent of Ian Watson's "The World Science Fiction Convention of 2080" (1980).

-had the success that Johnson had with civil went to the food court, which was a lot less rights.
-Moreover, his health was a serious than \$150 for the two of us.
-Then it was time
+Instead of the Heinlein Society dinner, we went to the food court, which was a lot less than \$150 for the two of us.
+Then it was time for the

-Retro Hugos

-Best Novel Fahrenheit 451 by Ray
+Retro Hugos Best Novel Fahrenheit 451 by Ray Bradbury

-Bradbury

-Best Novella "A Case of

-Conscience" by James
+"A Case of Conscience" Best Novella by James Blish

-Blish

-Best Novelette "Earthman, Come

-Home" by James Blish
+Best Novelette "Earthman, Come Home" by James Blish

-Best Short Story "The Nine Billion
+Best Short Story

+"The Nine Billion Names
-- Names of God" by Sir

-Arthur C. Clarke

-Best Related Conquest of the Moon
+Best Related

-1 W 1 D
+of God" by Sir Arthur C. Clarke Conquest of the Moon by Wernher von Braun, Fred L. Whipple & Willy Ley

+Best Pro Editor Best Pro Artist BDP Short Form Best Fanzine Best Fan Writer

-Willy Lev John W. Campbell, Jr. Best Pro Editor Chesley Bonestell Best Pro Artist The War of the Worlds BDP Short Form Slant Best Fan Writer Bob Tucker might make the choice seem a little dubious.
+John W. Campbell, Jr. Chesley Bonestell The War of the Worlds Slant Bob Tucker